hawkeye02/Workshop-DonkeyTracker/README.md

 # WORK IN PROGRESS (DonkeyTracker Workshop)
-Workshop to build an end-to-end serverless tracking application for your mobile devices including a serverless backend powered by Amazon Web Services (AWS).
+In this self-guided workshop you will build an end-to-end serverless tracking application for your mobile devices powered by Amazon Web Services (AWS).

-**Serveless computing** allows you to focus entirely on your application rather than managing servers and scaling the environment.
-Often it is also more cost efficient since you avoid overprisioning and have just the right capacity.
-Therefore this workshop is build around technologies such as DynamoDB, Lambda, API Gateway, Simple Storage Service (S3), CloudFront, Route 53 and Cognito.
+The beauty of **serveless computing** is, that it allows you to focus entirely on your application rather than managing servers and scaling the environment.
+It is often also more cost efficient since you avoid overprovisioning and always have just the right capacity.
+This workshop is build around technologies such as DynamoDB, Lambda, API Gateway, Simple Storage Service (S3), CloudFront, Route 53 and Cognito.

 ![01](./images/Architecture-Diagram.jpg)